 All results are returned as JSON object arrays.

-Sample simple SELECT to query all records and attributes from the dev.dog table:
+Sample simple SELECT query for all records and attributes in the dev.dog table:

 SELECT * FROM dev.dog

 Sample SELECT to query specific columns from all rows in the dev.dog table: